Exawind/nalu-wind/CONTRIBUTING.md

   updates to the documentation, supported by necessary verification and validation, as well as unit tests and regression tests

+- Where appropriate please use [Clang format](https://clang.llvm.org/docs/ClangFormat.html) to format your code to match the rest of Nalu-Wind.
+Only do that for sections you edit/add.
+Don't run `clang-format` on the entire file if it is not a new file created by you.

 Once a pull-request is submitted you will iterate with Nalu-Wind maintainers until your changes are in an acceptable state and can be merged in.
 You can push addditional commits to the branch used to create the pull-request to reflect the